worksona/sat-sol-sim/DOCS_README.md

 ---

-**🚀 Ready to control the cosmos?** Start with the [HTML documentation](api-documentation.html) and let the Solar System API guide your space exploration! 🌌
+**🚀 Ready to control the cosmos?** Start with the [HTML documentation](api-documentation.html) and let the sat-sol-sim API guide your space exploration! 🌌